Tim-Butterfield/ollama-chat-tauri/README.md

 # OllamaChat

 A fully offline, cross-platform chat application using **React.js**, **Tauri**, **Rust**, and **SQLite** for the desktop app.
-The app integrates with the Ollama API to retrieve models and generate responses.
+The app integrates with a locally running Ollama API to retrieve models and generate responses.

 Caveat:

 The current feature set is rudimentary and only lightly tested.
-Expect missing features and defects.
+Expect missing features and some defects.

 ## Ollama